 If you are interested in gated content and paywalls, you have come to the right place.
 I explain the differences through daily examples from an internet user.

-Content gating and different types of membership and payment
+Content gating and paywalls: the different types of paid membership

-In addition to the one-off transaction with personal data, there are websites where you are asked to pay for further reading or to take out a digital subscription.
+There are loads of websites where you are asked to pay for further reading or to take out a digital subscription.
 You often see this in newspapers, magazines, and blogs.

-A pay wall is a mechanism to charge for your content.
-There are several forms of a pay wall and I will briefly explain the soft, the metered and the hard pay wall.
+The mechanism to charge for the content is called a paywall.
+There are several forms of paywalls and I will briefly explain the soft, the metered and the hard paywall.

 With a soft payment wall, it is possible to view content.
 Typically, a premium model is used where certain articles are free and others require a free registration or paid digital subscription.